Our passion is liberating apps from the desktop

 Early on, Google realized the opportunity for Cameyo’s Virtual Application Delivery platform to help increase enterprise adoption of Chromebooks by enabling everyone to access their Windows apps on Chrome Enterprise, so they became a Cameyo partner.
 Cameyo’s partner ecosystem has grown to include Google Cloud, Microsoft Azure, Neverware (now part of Chrome Enterprise), IGEL, and many more.

-Cameyo is now utilized by hundreds of organizations worldwide to enable their people to access all of their business-critical Windows applications and internal web applications on any device, from the browser, without the need for VPNs.
+Cameyo is now utilized by hundreds of organizations worldwide to enable their people to access all of their business-critical Windows applications and internal web applications on any device, from the browser, without the need for virtual desktops or VPNs.
 Financial services institutions with 10,000+ users rely on Cameyo to deliver their most important apps.
 School districts rely on Cameyo to enable distance learning for hundreds of thousands of students, while also enabling them to eliminate PC labs.
 Independent software vendors (ISVs) utilize Cameyo to SaaS-enable their applications overnight, saving millions in redevelopment costs.
 The use cases are endless.

 Whether you’re looking to enable remote work, hybrid work, distance learning, or secure access to all of your apps on any device for any other reason – we’d love to help.
 Our Digital Workspace experts are here to answer all of your questions.

 FAQs about Cameyo's fully-hosted Virtual Application Delivery Platform